-Spokane County and the Community Services, Housing, and Community Development Department endeavors to affirmatively further fair housing; some of the actions taken to affirmatively further fair housing are described below:
+Spokane County and the Community Services, Housing, and Community Development Department endeavors to affirmatively further fair housing with the following policies:

-- Annually, all subrecipients of CDBG funds are required to certify that they will affirmatively further fair housing in their agreements with Spokane County.
+o Annually, subrecipients of CDBG and HOME funds are required to certify that they will affirmatively further fair housing in their contracts with Spokane County.

-- All CDBG and HOME subrecipients are provided fair housing posters in multiple languages and required to have them posted on site.
+o CDBG and HOME subrecipients are provided fair housing posters and are required to have them posted on site.

-- The fair housing logo is required on documents, such as advertisements or newsletters, used by CDBG and HOME subrecipients or CSHCD.
+o The fair housing logo is required on documents, such as advertisements or newsletters, used by CDBG and HOME subrecipients as well as CSHCD.

-- All fair housing complaints are referred to Northwest Fair Housing Alliance, HUD’s OFHEO, and the WSHRC who coordinate complaints, investigations and tests and assist people who have been discriminated against through mediation or the court system if just cause is found.
+o Fair housing complaints are referred to Northwest Fair Housing Alliance, HUD’s OFHEO, and the WSHRC who coordinate complaints, investigations, and tests to assist people who have been discriminated against, through mediation or the court system if just cause is found.

 o Spokane County reviews all marketing plans, advertisements, tenant selection policies, rental applications for consistency with fair housing laws that are funded by HOME dollars.